Your dream’s come true, you’re finally in Japan!

 Murakami wrote four main short story collections worth seeking out for those at a high intermediate or advanced level in Japanese, though since he was a prolific writer, you may find many more as your level increases and you can search online in Japanese.

-- 「象の消滅」(ぞうの しょうめつ) “The Elephant Vanishes” contains 17 short stories, originally published in magazines.
+A collection of 17 short stories, originally published in magazines.
 The stories reflect Murakami’s typical theme of loneliness, loss and surrealism.

-- Ichiyou Higuchi is so well respected that she appears on Japan’s 5000 yen bill, she died at the age of just 24, but wrote a number of short stories during her brief life.
+Ichiyou Higuchi is so well respected that she appears on Japan’s 5000 yen bill.
+She died at the age of just 24 but wrote a number of short stories during her brief life.

 As her stories were written during the Meiji era, readers should expect to encounter some more archaic Japanese, making them a good challenge to take on for more advanced readers, or those who want to progress onto reading longer classical Japanese texts in their original forms.

-- Natsume Soseki is one of Japan’s most well respected authors.
-In addition to his masterpieces 「吾輩は猫である」(わがはいは ねこ である) “I Am a Cat” and「坊ちゃん」(ぼっちゃん) “Botchan,” he wrote many short stories.
+Natsume Soseki is one of Japan’s most well-respected authors.
+In addition to his masterpieces 「吾輩は猫である」(わがはいは ねこ である) — “I Am a Cat” and「坊ちゃん」(ぼっちゃん) — “Botchan,” he wrote many short stories.

 In addition, they also have every text with full furigana, a rough translation and a vocabulary list on their study guide pages, plus PDFs and MP3 audio files of every story.

-These stories are suitable for intermediate learners around JLPT N2 level, though because of the careful design of the site, lower level learners may enjoy trying to read them too.
+These stories are suitable for intermediate learners around JLPT N2 level, though because of the careful design of the site, lower level learners may enjoy trying to read them, too.

-- Hayashi Fumiko was a feminist, a bohemian and an author.
-She wrote a lot of short stories, many centered around strong-willed women’s lives, you can buy her complete works on Kindle for less than a dollar, or read for free on Aozora Bunko.
+Hayashi Fumiko was a feminist, a bohemian and an author.
+She wrote a lot of short stories, many centered around strong-willed women’s lives.
+You can buy her complete works on Kindle or read for free on Aozora Bunko.

 5. Revisit Old Favorites

-Aside from bilingual starter books, translated works of authors you already love, or those you find challenging in English, can be a good way to either challenge yourself or ease into reading Japanese through tackling a familiar text in a new language.
+Aside from bilingual starter books, translated works of authors you already love or those you find challenging in English, can be a good way to either challenge yourself or ease into reading Japanese through tackling a familiar text in a new language.